jsamai/cs361-microservice-a/README.md

 ---

 ### Examples:
-For detailed examples of data being requested and received from the Horse Hands Unit Converter microservice's endpoints, please seae the files in `test_clients` folder.
+For detailed examples of data being requested and received from the Horse Hands Unit Converter microservice's endpoints, please see the files in `test_clients` folder.

 ---